-The total annual circulation of all young adult materials in all formats to all users, including renewals.
+The total annual circulation of all young adult materials in all physical formats to all users, including renewals.
 Include circulation counts from all service outlets (main library, branches, and bookmobile).
 Include interlibrary loans borrowed from other libraries, bulk loan materials, and reciprocal borrowing transactions.
 Young adult is defined as items geared towards ages 12-18, including 18.

-18.3 Number of children's materials loaned
+18.3 Circulation of Children's Physical material

-The total annual circulation of all children's materials in all formats to all users, including renewals.
+The total annual circulation of all children's materials in all physical formats to all users, including renewals.
 Include circulation counts from all service outlets (main library, branches, and bookmobile).
 Include interlibrary loans borrowed from other libraries, bulk loan materials, and reciprocal borrowing transactions.

-18.4 Total number of materials loaned (18.1 + 18.2 + 18.3)
+18.4 Total number of physical materials loaned (18.1 + 18.2 + 18.3)